jgamboa-fuentes/msl-ai-summarizer-azure2/README.md

 ## Configuration

-The three prompts used for analysis are configurable directly from the web interface.
+All three prompts used for the sequential analysis are configurable from the web interface.
 Click the **Configure Prompts** button to modify them.
-The prompts are saved in the browser's local storage for future sessions.
+Helper text is included to clarify that Prompt 3 uses the output from the first two as its input.